 One-hundred-odd years ago a man named Walter Camp anticipated ALL the excuses we make for not performing simple, daily exercises to keep ourselves fit and healthy.
 He came up with twelve ‘Daily Dozen’ exercises we would LOOK-FORWARD to doing.
 It’s not an exercise routine for bodybuilders, or athletes, or people who are already stupidly fit – it’s for NORMAL people like you and me.

 The ORIGINAL daily workout for busy people!
 Join a new generation discovering this series of standing body-weight-only exercises devised nearly 100 YEARS AGO to give you a ‘running jump-start to the serious work of the day!’

 Quite simply, 12 standing bodyweight-only exercises that meet the following criteria:

-Walter Camp’s Daily Dozen exercise program is a series of bodyweight-only exercises designed for the busy man or woman, in fact, I call it the ORIGINAL daily workout for busy people.
+Walter Camp’s Daily Dozen exercises program is a series of bodyweight-only exercises designed for the busy man or woman.
+In fact, I call it the ORIGINAL daily workout for busy people (The Metropolitan Life routine required a little more time commitment).
 Although its origins are a century old, Walter Camp’s Daily Dozen exercises could not be more relevant for the busy man and woman today.
 Just read these two paragraphs:

 Its greatest value is for those men and women who are hemmed in between four walls most of the time and are beginning to realize that their bodies aren’t as fit as their minds…